 Info for the irritable

 Although dried coconut is low in fructose, it’s high in polyols (sorbitol) when consumed amounts equal to or greater than 37g.
 Once divided into at least 10 slices, the loaf contains 20g dried coconut per serving.
-This amount is considered to be low in FODMAPs, however it still might be problematic for those with fructose malabsorption or IBS who have high sensitivities to polyols.
+This amount is considered to be low in FODMAPs, however it still might be problematic for those with fructose malabsorption or IBS who have high sensitivity to polyols.
 If you’re unsure of the severity of your polyol malabsorption, try a very thin slice of this loaf in one sitting, making sure that you limit your FODMAP load before and after.
 Monitor how you feel over the next 24 hours.
-If you don’t notice any symptoms, try a thicker slice the next day, ensuring that you’re mindful of your FODMAP load.
+If you don’t notice any symptoms, try a thicker slice the next day, ensuring that you’re mindful of your overall FODMAP load.

 To mix things up, you can use frozen mixed berries or frozen blueberries instead of the raspberries